-Volume 52, Issue 5: January 16, 2026 cybersecurity incidents from 48 to 12 hours and for ransomware incidents from 12 to six hours.
-(Wagoner) Local Government Cybersecurity (Oppose) SB 576 (Harrell) and HB 1085 (Miller) establish a Local Government Cybersecurity Protection Program within the Florida Digital Service.
-The bills mandate local governments to apply to the program and use state-provided cybersecurity software, tools, and support, with priority given to fiscally constrained counties.
-(Wagoner) ECONOMIC DEVELOPMENT Diversity, Equity, and Inclusion and Affirmative Action (Monitor) HB 1189 (Sapp) and SB 1662 (McClain) are comprehensive bills dealing with modifying state laws and preferences regarding diversity, equity, and inclusion (DEI) and affirmative action.
+Volume 52, Issue 8: February 6, 2026

+Local Government Cybersecurity (Oppose)

+SB 576 (Harrell) and CS/HB 1085 (Miller) establish a Local Government Cybersecurity Protection Program within the Florida Digital Service.
+SB 576 mandates local governments to apply to the program and use state-provided cybersecurity software, tools, and support, with priority given to fiscally constrained counties.
+CS/HB 1085 was amended to provide that local governments may enter into data-sharing agreements with Florida State University to mitigate and defend against cyber threats.
+Florida State University will administer the program and work with the Florida Digital Service to detect, prevent, and respond to cybersecurity incidents.
+Florida State University must award technology commodities and services to eligible local governments in order to develop and strengthen cybersecurity programs by October 1 of each year.
+(Wagoner)

+ECONOMIC DEVELOPMENT

+Diversity, Equity, and Inclusion and Affirmative Action (Monitor)

+HB 1189 (Sapp) and SB 1662 (McClain) are comprehensive bills dealing with modifying state laws and preferences regarding diversity, equity, and inclusion (DEI) and affirmative action.
 Although the bill does not target cities specifically, the changes will affect local contracting, workforce recruitment, minority business participation, and employment policies where DEI or affirmative action intersect with municipal operations.
 These bills will likely limit how cities can develop and implement their own diversity initiatives and local priorities.
+(Wagoner)

+Manufacturing (Monitor)

+CS/HB 483 (Cobb) and SB 528 (Truenow) create the "Chief Manufacturing Officer" within the Department of Commerce to support manufacturing efforts statewide.
+The bills require all state and local governmental entities to assist the Chief

+LEGISLATIVE BILL SUMMARIES

+Florida League of Cities

-(Wagoner) Manufacturing (Monitor) HB 483 (Cobb) and SB 528 (Truenow) create the "Chief Manufacturing Officer" within the Department of Commerce to support manufacturing efforts statewide.
-The bills require all state and local governmental entities to assist the Chief Manufacturing Officer to the extent the law and budgetary constraints provide.
-The bills require that the Department of Commerce prepare an initial report to the Speaker of the House and the President of the Senate by December 15, 2027, and every two years Page 13 of 132 Bills are in alphabetical order by subject area Text highlighted in yellow indicate recent revisions made to a bill LEGISLATIVE BILL SUMMARIES Florida League of Cities
+Volume 52, Issue 8: February 6, 2026 Manufacturing Officer to the extent the law and budgetary constraints provide.
+The bills require that the Department of Commerce prepare an initial report to the Speaker of the House and the President of the Senate by December 15, 2027, and every two years thereafter.

-Volume 52, Issue 5: January 16, 2026 thereafter.
 The bills create the "Florida Manufacturers' Workforce Development Grant Program" within the Department of Commerce.
-The grant program is intended to fund proposed projects that support small manufacturers with the deployment of new technologies or cybersecurity infrastructure and to provide training support to the workforce.
+The grant program is intended to support proposed projects that support small manufacturers with the deployment of new technologies or cybersecurity infrastructure and to provide training support to the workforce.
 (Wagoner) Prohibited Contracting with Covered Foreign Entities (Monitor) SB 1126 (Garcia) prohibits governmental entities from entering into a contract to purchase computers, printers, or videoconferencing services if the company or its parent company is domiciled in the People's Republic of China (China) or China has an ownership stake.
 (Wagoner) Rural Communities (Monitor) SB 250 (Simon) and HB 723 (Abbott) are bills relating to rural counties.
 SB 250 modernizes support for fiscally constrained counties (FCC) by updating definitions and increasing the FCC threshold from \$5 million to \$10 million in property tax revenue generated per mil.
 The bill boosts FCC funding to \$50 million annually by shifting from direct-to-home satellite service tax to sales tax and establishing new spending requirements for public safety, infrastructure, and other public purposes.
 SB 250 creates the Office of Rural Prosperity within the Department of Commerce to assist rural communities with economic development and grant access.
 It also introduces a Rural Resource Directory to help local governments navigate funding opportunities.
 To address population declines, counties that have lost residents over the past decade will receive \$1 million block grants targeted for growing their population.
-Other key provisions include:
+Page 15 of 139 Bills are in alphabetical order by subject area Text highlighted in yellow indicate recent revisions made to a bill LEGISLATIVE BILL SUMMARIES Florida League of Cities